 - having high blood pressure

-- thyroid disease
+- having thyroid disease

 The three primary ways to lower high triglyceride levels are:

 Healthy lifestyle choices that lower high triglyceride levels

-Other lifestyle changes to help lower triglycerides include;
+Other lifestyle changes to help lower triglycerides include:

-You doctor may also suggest a supplement such as niacin (nicotinic acid) or fish oil (omega-3 fatty acids).
+A doctor may also suggest a supplement such as niacin (nicotinic acid) or fish oil (omega-3 fatty acids).

-- a low-fat diet
+- a low fat diet

-- a healthy diet
+- a nutritious diet

 - a diet that includes fasting